-In 2012, the organising team changed the name of the conference from ‘Science and the Public’ to ‘Science in Public’ after requests from delegates for many years.
-This reflects changes in the field towards work on dialogue, engagement and interactive communication, and references Jane Gregory and Steven Miller’s Science in Public: Communication, Culture and Credibility (1998).
+In 2012, we changed the name of the conference from ‘Science and the Public’ to ‘Science in Public’ after requests from delegates for many years.
+This reflects a general transition towards ideas about dialogue, engagement and interactive communication about science, and references Jane Gregory and Steven Miller’s Science in Public: Communication, Culture and Credibility (1998).

 - 2013 – University of Nottingham (programme and conference proceedings)